AryanPandeyDev/AryanPandeyDev/README.md

 > "I enjoy turning ideas into smooth, reliable, and well-crafted products."

 I am a developer focused on the **whole experience**.
 I bridge the gap between fluid Mobile UIs and robust Backend logic.
-My goal is simple: build products that are fast, stable, and pleasant to use.
+My goal is simple: build products that are simple, stable, and pleasant to use.

 🔹 **Android:** Kotlin, Jetpack Compose, MVVM, Room
 <br/>